Monday, 05 December 2022

 We are often asked about our ‘goals in life’ when it comes to careers or discussions about the future.
 ‘Squad goals’ or ‘couple goals’ appear in many Instagram posts, but what does this really mean?
-Is a goal something we want to be, or want to have?
+Are personal goals something we want to be, or want to have?

 What is a goal?